Blog > How To > Baby Food Recipes: Making Your Own Baby Food is Simple and Healthy

 About 1/4 cup of rough chopped pre–cooked (baked or roasted) chicken breast or thighs

 1/4 teaspoon of fresh ginger

-Steam bok choy and ginger for a few minutes, till the leaves begin to wilt (for me this generally happens in about 5 to 7 minutes).
+Steam bok choy and ginger for several minutes or until the leaves begin to wilt (for me this generally happens in about 5 to 7 minutes).
 Puree the bok choy and ginger with the chicken and rice to desired consistency.

 Derek Hodges is a proud North Carolinian who moved to Tennessee in 2006 to preach the gospel of Cheerwine and mix some Tar Heel blue in with all the orange.
 He has made wonderful friends who tolerate occasional remarks like those above.
 He and his wife Amanda enjoy spending weekends at Dollywood and trying to convince their dog Shiloh to get over his fear of swimming.